jundalisay/superblist/content/en/research/socrates/meno/chapter-04.md

 BOY: Indeed, Socrates, I do not know.

+{{< l a="Socrates" >}}
-SOCRATES: Do you see, Meno, what advances he has made in his power of recollection?
+Do you see, Meno, what advances he has made in his power of recollection?
 He did not know at first, and he does not know now, what is the side of a figure of eight feet: but then he thought that he knew, and answered confidently as if he knew, and had no difficulty; now he has a difficulty, and neither knows nor fancies that he knows.
+{{< /l >}}

 MENO: True.